mogtofu33/docker-compose-drupal/README.md

 # Create your docker compose file from template.
 cp docker-compose.tpl.yml docker-compose.yml

-# (Optional) choose a db, remove or add services, add your composer cache folder
+# (Optional) choose a db, remove or add services, add your composer cache folder.
+# But you can let it as it for a default quick stack.
 vi docker-compose.yml

 # Create your config file from template.
 cp default.env .env

-# (Optional) edit your configuration if needed.
+# Edit your configuration if needed, recommended on Unix add your local uid/gid.
 vi .env

-# Check the config and fix if needed
+# Check the config and fix if needed.
 docker-compose config

-# Launch the containers.
+# Launch the containers (first time include downloading Docker images).
-docker-compose build && docker-compose up -d
+docker-compose up --build -d

-# Check logs to ensure startup is finished
+# Quick check logs to ensure startup is finished, mostly Apache.
-docker-compose logs
+docker-compose logs apache
 </pre>

+Note: If you have a permission denied from now it's because of owner of <code>/var/run/docker.sock</code>, run docker and docker-compose commands as sudo.

 ### Access the stack dashboard